AndrewCopeland/conjur-authn-iam-client/README.md

 ```
 $ ./authenticator -h
 Usage of ./authenticator:
+  -account string
+    	The account Conjur has been configued with
   -authn-url string
     	URL Conjur will be authenticating to.
 Environment variable equivalent 'CONJUR_AUTHN_URL'. e.g. https://conjur.com/authn-iam/global
   -aws-name string
     	AWS Resource type name.
 Environment variable equivalent 'CONJUR_AWS_TYPE'. e.g. ec2, lambda, ecs
+  -ignore-ssl-verify
+    	WARNING: Do not verify the SSL certificate provided by Conjur server.
+THIS SHOULD ONLY BE USED FOR POC
   -login string
     	Conjur login that will be used.
 Environment variable equivalent 'CONJUR_AUTHN_LOGIN'. e.g. host/6634674884744/iam-role-name
   -secret string